 Imagine you're sitting across the table from a potential client you'd like to work with.
 The right place to start is by uncovering the client's needs.
 The question is, how do you go about uncovering those needs?

 This depends on which of the following scenarios you find yourself in:

-A) They agreed to talk to you but you don't know what their needs are, or whether they have any needs you can help them with.
-This is the type of conversation that often follows hitting if off with someone at a networking meeting;
+- Scenario A: They agreed to talk to you but you don't know what their needs are, or whether they have any needs you can help them with.
+This is the type of conversation that often follows hitting if off with someone at a networking meeting.

 Each of these situations calls for a specific questioning approach.
 In Scenario A, your questions will be broad to gather the big picture of their industry, organization and possible legal needs.
 In Scenario B, your questions will be considerably more focused, dealing with the matter at hand.

 Remember, in either scenario, you want to have a comprehensive understanding of how the client perceives the situation, and what the client's needs are, before you even consider making a pitch.

 For Scenario A, you want to ask questions designed to uncover potential legal trouble spots.
 Questions can include: